elusiveity/secretchan/README.md

 Anyway, it's all basic shit for now.
 Login system should be easy to code :)

+In addition to all this, I haven't written a database installer.
+So you /cannot/ get this working.

 About "SecretChan"
 -----------------------------
 I had absolutely no idea what to call this little "project".
 The background here is that I wanted a project to learn a templating system.
 Smarty was my choice as I found it really easy to pick up during those quiet moments at work.